behave/behave/README.rst

 * Various documentation enhancements, including an example of full-stack testing with Django thanks to David Eyk.
 * Split reports into a set of modules, add junit output.
-* Added "wip" mode, see documentation for details.
+* Added work-in-progress ("wip") mode which is useful when developing new code or new tests.
+See documentation for more details.

 Version 1.0.0 - December 5, 2011